dimankub/Eye_Break_Reminder/readme.md

 Change interval from tray (10/15/20/30/45/60 min), applies instantly and is saved to config.ini.

-Lightweight and runs in the background
+Lightweight and runs in the background.

 Multiple message rotation, including random mode